White-bellied green pigeon

-The white-bellied green pigeon (Treron sieboldii) is a species of bird in the family Columbidae.
-It is found in East Asia, Russian Far East and Southeast Asia.
-Its natural habitat is temperate forests.
+The white-bellied green pigeon (Treron sieboldii), also known as Siebold's green pigeon and Japanese green pigeon, is a species of bird in the family Columbidae.
+It is found in East, and Southeast Asia.
+Its natural habitat is temperate forests and woodlands.
 Its population has increased significantly since 2000.
+It is one of the few green pigeons that migrates.